For Businesses Ready To Stop Fighting Their Mail Provider

 Qualifying Quadient competitive programs may include credit tied to prior payments and delayed initial billing.
 ADDCO will confirm the available amount, timing, conditions, and documentation in writing for the specific account.

-Tell ADDCO the current provider, equipment, contract status, and reason you are considering a change.
-We will explain the practical options, including when waiting may be smarter than switching immediately.
+Tell ADDCO the current provider, equipment, contract status, and what's actually been frustrating you.
+We'll explain the practical options in plain language, including when waiting may be smarter than switching immediately.
+No pressure, no scare tactics, just a straight answer from someone who'll actually pick up the phone next time.